G&SWR 131 and 137 Class 4-4-0

-The Glasgow and South Western Railway (G&SWR) 131 Class and 137 Class were two closely related classes of 4-4-0 steam locomotive designed by Peter Drummond, of which a total of 12 were built in 1913-15 by the North British Locomotive Company (NBL) at its Queens Park works and by the G&SWR at its own Kilmarnock works.
-Originally built as the 131 and 137 classes, as a result of renumbering they became known as the 331 and 325 classes in 1919, before passing to the London Midland and Scottish Railway (LMS) on its formation in 1923, where they were given power classification 3P.
+The Glasgow and South Western Railway (G&SWR) 131 Class and 137 Class were two closely related classes of 4-4-0 steam locomotives designed by Peter Drummond.
+A total of 12 locomotives were built between 1913 and 1915, with some constructed by the North British Locomotive Company (NBL) at its Queens Park works and others by the G&SWR at its Kilmarnock works.

+Originally designated as the 131 and 137 classes, the locomotives were later renumbered and became known as the 331 and 325 classes respectively in 1919.
+The classes were transferred to the London, Midland and Scottish Railway (LMS) in 1923, where they were given the 3P power classification.

 131 Class

 The appointment of Peter Drummond as locomotive superintendent of the G&SWR at the end of 1911 resulted in significant changes in the design of subsequent locomotives, as Drummond was an 'outsider' to the G&SWR with little affinity for the established Kilmarnock design principles and a preference for much larger locomotives than the railway was then operating.
-In many ways Peter Drummond's designs mirrored those of his elder brother Dugald on the London and South Western Railway, including a preference for big engines and the eschewing of superheating in favour of smokebox steam driers.
-The first products of this approach on the G&SWR were the 279 Class 0-6-0 goods engines of 1913, and next off the NBL production line were six 4-4-0 passenger locomotives of the 131 Class.
+In many ways, Drummond's designs mirrored those of his elder brother Dugald on the London and South Western Railway, including a preference for big engines and the rejection of superheating in favour of smokebox steam driers.
+The first products of this approach on the G&SWR were the 279 Class 0-6-0 goods engines of 1913, followed by the six 4-4-0 passenger locomotives of the 131 Class.

 The 131 Class shared many of the attributes of the 279s.
 Just as the 279 class were Britain's heaviest 0-6-0s at the time of their construction, the 131s were Britain's heaviest 4-4-0s at the time.
 They were delivered to Greenock (Princes Pier) and Ayr locomotive sheds for use on passenger services from the Clyde coast towns into Glasgow, but their performance was initially disappointing for such large engines and there were various reliability problems.
 They were generally lacking in speed and this was especially pronounced when climbing gradients, so by the end of 1916 all six locomotives were allocated to Ayr for use on the relatively level Ayr-Glasgow line.

-As they were used on relatively lightweight passenger trains the coal consumption was acceptable and the defective big end design did not give quite the same trouble as on the 279 class, but overheating of the bogie axleboxes was a constant problem.
-It was suspected that the bogies were carrying an incorrect amount of weight, but identification of the problem was hindered by the fact that the locomotives were too heavy for the weighing machine at Kilmarnock works.
+As they were used on relatively lightweight passenger trains, the coal consumption was acceptable and the defective Crankpin design did not give as much trouble as on the 279 class; however, the overheating of the bogie axleboxes was a constant problem.
+It was suspected that the bogies were carrying an incorrect amount of weight, but identifying the problem was hindered by the fact that the locomotives were too heavy for the weighing machine at Kilmarnock works.